All thoughts and musings

 • Small batches, shipping continuously instead of batching a month of risk into one release.

 None of this is novel.
 The work was in sequencing it so the team felt the wins early and never had to choose between speed and safety.
+It's the same sequence I run in every turnaround engagement.

 The results, in ninety days